 While southwest Utah is known for its amazing red-rock landscapes, there’s a pocket of mountains topped by aspen trees, wildflowers and pine trees.
 Here are four reasons to stop and stay at Cedar City and Brian Head.

 Cedar Breaks National Monument

 Not only is this national park site considerably less crowded than its nearby sister national parks, it’s also filled with an incredible array of vibrant wildflowers.
 Get an intimate view of this special place by attending complimentary ranger talks that run from late May through Labor Day.
-Watch a stunning sunset from Point Supreme Overlook and then stay at the overlook for an evening ranger talk.
+Watch a stunning sunset from the aptly named Sunset Overlook and then stay for an evening ranger talk.
 Or better yet, join a ranger-led Star Party in this International Dark Sky Park during full moons over the summer and fall season.